Found a stray animal?

 Petco Love Lost — a free, online tool that utilizes facial recognition technology to scan lost and found pet listings nationwide.

-If you are unable to keep the animal until the owner is located then please contact your local animal control representative to find out about stray animal policies in your area.
+If you are unable to keep the animal until the owner is located, click this link for more information about stray animal policies in your area.
+Where you find an animal will determine what the process will be to help it!

 Currently, MAPS has stray animal housing contracts with the following municipalities.
 If you find a dog or cat in any of these municipalities, you can contact the number listed below and the animal will be brought to MAPS.